Recycling-Team/recycling-app-back/README.md

 First you need to package your application into a Jar file:

-mvn package
+    -mvn clean package

-Now that the application is packaged, you can run it using the azure-functions Maven plugin:
+To run the application:

-mvn azure-functions:run
+    -mvn azure-functions:run